JustinOros/xteink-plugins/README.md

 python3 install.py

-To auto-accept all plugin prompts, pass --yes (or -y):
+To auto-accept all plugin prompts and skip the restore/backup and baud rate prompts, pass --yes (or -y):

 python3 install.py --yes